The Ultimate Business Management Career Guide

 Project Management

-Project Management undertakes specific projects and tackles different techniques and strategies for all aspects of its completion.
+Project Management undertakes specific projects and tackles different techniques and strategies for all aspects of their completion.
 Students learn how to manage diverse teams, complete projects on time and on budget, and utilize appropriate methodologies in directing the success of business projects.

 A student may take courses like Foundation of Project Management, Project Procurement Management, Project Management Strategy, Advanced Topics in Communications for Project Management, and Program and Project Portfolio Management.